Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/overview.md

 -   [Wi-Fi](wifi.md)

     You can connect to a Wireless Local Area Network (WLAN) and transfer data over the network.
-You can activate and deactivate a local Wi-Fi device, and to connect to a WLAN network in the infrastructure mode.
+You can activate and deactivate a local Wi-Fi device, and connect to a WLAN network in the infrastructure mode.

 -   [Wi-Fi Direct®](wifi-direct.md)